joelharman95/My-Live-Templates/README.md

 # My-Live-Templates

-Templates for RecyclerView in both Kotlin and java
+Templates for Api Template in both Kotlin and java

 Edit variable expressions for
 1) $API_NAME$ -> fileNameWithoutExtension()